starfi5h/DSP_Mod/PlanetwideSpray/README.md

 (*1) Support facilities list:
 1. Smelting, Assembler, Refinery, Chemical facilities that use sorters to input
-2. Research Lab that use sorters to input
+2. Research Lab, Fuel Power Generator that use sorters to input
 3. Fractionator: materials go through will be spray
 4. Turret: bullets go into turrets will be spray